tracel-ai/burn/burn-book/src/saving-and-loading.md

   .expect("Should be able to load the model weights from the provided file");
 ```

-**Note:** models can be saved in different output formats, just make sure you are using the correct recorder type when loading the saved model.
-Type conversion between different precision settings is automatically handled, but formats are not interchangeable.
-A model can be loaded from one format and saved to another format, just as long as you load it back with the new recorder type afterwards.
+**Note:** models can be saved in different output formats, just make sure you are using the correct
+recorder type when loading the saved model.
+Type conversion between different precision settings is
+automatically handled, but formats are not interchangeable.
+A model can be loaded from one format
+and saved to another format, just as long as you load it back with the new recorder type afterwards.

-## Custom Initialization from Recorded Weights
+## Initialization from Recorded Weights

-While the first approach is very straightforward, it does require the model to already be initialized.
-If instead you would like to skip the initialization and directly load the weights into the modules of your model, you can create a new initialization function.
-Let's take the following model definition as a simple example.
+While the first approach is very straightforward, it does require the model to already be
+initialized.
+If instead you would like to skip the initialization and directly load the weights into
+the modules of your model, you can create a new initialization function.
+Let's take the following
+model definition as a simple example.

 ```rust, ignore
 #[derive(Module, Debug)]